Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 Like the "what's a critical section" question, you have only determined whether the candidate could recognize and code a breadth-first search.
 You've identified nothing beyond that; you have mapped an infinitesimally small piece of the candidate's [potato-space](/2015/12/16/lowering-the-bar/).

-Presumably something else happened in the interview the simple mechanics of the interviewer presenting the problem and the candidate writing code to solve it.
+Presumably something else happened in the interview beyond the simple mechanics of the interviewer presenting the problem and the candidate writing code to solve it.
 If that was all there was to it, then we could replace the entire interview process with a written exam.
+So why don't we?
+Because, in a good interview, we are looking for exactly the kind of data that cannot be obtained through a written exam.

+What kind of data am I talking about?
+I'm talking about how the candidate communicates -- can they ask questions, look for clarifications, listen to answers?
+Do they interrupt you when you're talking?
+If they do, is it because they're excited, or is it because they're not listening?
+Can they clearly explain algorithms?
+How do they react to questions about their code?

 Your job as an interviewer isn't only to ask a series of question and see if the candidate can answer them correctly -- indeed, that isn't your job _at all_.

 Your job as an interviewer is not to see what a candidate knows or doesn't know -- that set of things is constantly changing, even over the course of an interview.
-Your job as an interviewer is to see what
+Your job as an interviewer is to ask, using words, questions that _cannot be asked in words_ and derive answers that _cannot be answered in words_.

+So: how do you do that?
+As technical interviewers, we are very lucky in that we have a scaffolding to do that.
+We can and should ask technical questions -- on the surface level we can assess what a candidate knows, which, as I said, is useful in a very narrow scope.
+This scaffolding gives you the words you can use to ask what can't be asked in words.

+The real strength of this scaffolding is that it gives us a structure to get to a thing the candidate _doesn't know_ and that is where the real magic starts to happen.

+Postscript: Bias
+===
+_There's a thing that lurks in my mind when I talk about the aspects of interviewing beyond skills & knowledge, and that thing is bias.
+There is an argument that if you only look at objective results -- knowledge, facts, etc. -- you are less subject to biases both conscious and unconscious.
+This subject deserves its own post, and I'm working on that.
+Apologies for not addressing it directly, but know that it is something that I am thinking about, and I'm aware that it is a critique of talking about interviewing like this.
+In the meantime, I recommend [this presentation](https://www.youtube.com/watch?v=nLjFTHTgEVU) and this [article by Cate Huston](https://modelviewculture.com/pieces/we-hire-the-best)_